julelang/manual/src/std/jule-sema.md

 struct Struct {
 	// This structure depended to these structures, except binded ones.
 	// Only stores plain identifier references such as A, B, and MyStruct.
-	// Not includes non-pain identifier references such as *A, &B, and []MyStruct.
+	// Not includes non-plain identifier references such as *A, &B, and []MyStruct.
+	//
+	// As far as tested, safe to store in structure declaration rather than instances.
+	// This collection applied for all instances.
 	Depends: []&Struct

-	// This structures uses these structures.
-	// Stores all referred structures.
-	Uses: []&Struct

 	Token:      &token::Token
 	Ident:      str